PJM Glossary

 On-Peak

-On-peak is a period of time when consumers typically use more electricity -- normally on weekdays, when many businesses are operating.
-PJM typically considers weekdays from 7 a.m. to 11 p.m. on-peak, except for the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+A period of time when consumers typically use more electricity - normally on weekdays, when many businesses are operating.
+PJM typically considers weekdays from 7 a.m. to 11 p.m. on-peak, except for holidays.

 Operating Day